haolongzhangm/auto_update_cscope_ctags_database/README.md

 let g:auto_run_function_when_cscope_connect = 0 <br>
 then you can run command : <br>
 :Manualstartstopautoupdatedatabas<br>
-to start or stop auto update database<br>
+to start or stop auto update database manually<br>

 we also add a command :Manualupdatedatabaseonetime <br>
 which porvide a chance to update database onetime <br>